irom-lab/perception-guarantees/README.md

 ```commandline
 python cp_bound_with_finetuning.py
 ```

-## Run the planner code
+## Run experiments in sim
-1. See instructions in planning/README.md to run example code and get samples and run a simple version of the planner code.
-2. If instead, you want to test the planner on many sim environments (generated the using steps 1-2 of the code used to generate the calibration dataset), run
+If you want to test the planner on many sim environments (generated the using steps 1-2 of the code used to generate the calibration dataset), run
 ```commandline
 python planner_test_task.py
 ```